How Do You Handle Negativity in Your Association’s Meetings?

 • When redirecting the conversation from the negative person, always try to direct it toward someone you know will be positive.
 Negativity is contagious (so is positivity by the way).

-At CM Services, our team of association professionals use Board and Committee orientation and training to help our association leaders learn to build consensus in positive ways.
+At CM Services, our team of association professionals use Board and Committee orientation and training to help our association leaders learn how to create an environment of collaboration and consensus-building in positive ways.
 Click here to view some of the training we have done for our leaders.

 If you’d like help with Board training, planning or overall management, contact Rick Church, CM Services’ President & Head Coach at rickc@cmservices.com.